artkoder/events-bot/README.md

   inline approval buttons.
 - **US-4**: Channel listener events and `/channels` command.
 - **US-5**: Post scheduling interface with channel selection, cancellation and rescheduling.
 Scheduled list shows the post preview or link along with the target channel name and time in HH:MM DD.MM.YYYY format.
 - **US-6**: Scheduler forwards queued posts at the correct local time.
 If forwarding fails because the bot is not a member, it falls back to copying.
 Interval is configurable and all actions are logged.
+- **US-8**: `/addbutton <post_url> <text> <url>` adds an inline button to an existing channel post.
+Update logged with INFO level.

 ### In Progress
 - **US-7**: Logging of all operations.